Rafael Franco: Military policy

 In addition, the government provided pensions to veterans and the war wounded, and delivered decorations and salaries to the regular army.

-Maintained an adamant stance of not ceding any territory conquered by the Paraguayan army in the Chaco War.
+Franco maintained an adamant stance of not ceding any territory conquered by the Paraguayan army in the Chaco War.

 Changes to national symbolism

 Franco claimed the ideals of the Revolution Communards and the Independence Revolution.

-Franco's government halted construction of the Oratory of Our Lady of the Assumption and established as the National Pantheon of Heroes.
-The government rehabilitated the 19th-century dictator Francisco Solano López, overturning the decrees that had him an outlaw and declaring him instead an unexampled National Hero.
+Franco's government halted construction of the Oratory of Our Lady of the Assumption and re-established it as the National Pantheon of Heroes.
+The government rehabilitated the 19th-century dictator Francisco Solano López, overturning the decrees that had declared him an outlaw and declaring him instead an unexampled National Hero.
 An expedition was sent to recover López' remains from his unmarked grave in Cerro Corá, which were reinterred in the new Pantheon.
 The government also declared Adolfo Rojas Silva a National Hero; he was the first officer to fall in the Chaco War.

 March 1 (Heroes' Day) was established as a public holiday.